Shah Azizur Rahman (politician)

 Shah Azizur Rahman (died 17 September 2018) was a Bangladesh Awami League politician and a Jatiya Sangsad member from the Sylhet-2 constituency.

 Early life and education

-Rahman was born into a Bengali Muslim family, in his ancestral home in Umarpur Union of present-day Osmani Nagar Upazila, Sylhet District, Bangladesh.
+Rahman was born in his ancestral home in Umarpur Union of present-day Osmani Nagar Upazila, Sylhet District, Bangladesh.

 Career

 Rahman was elected to the parliament in July 1996 from Sylhet-2 as a Bangladesh Awami League candidate.
 Earlier, he was chairman of Balaganj Upazila Parishad.